Franz Jacob (resistance fighter): Resistance

+Plot to kill Hitler and Jacob's death

 In April 1944, Social Democrats Adolf Reichwein and Julius Leber, who were members of the Kreisau Circle, got in touch with Saefkow and Jacob to talk about bringing their Communist organization into the conspiracy of the 20 July plot to assassinate Adolf Hitler.
 This was done with the knowledge and agreement of Claus von Stauffenberg.
 There was a meeting with Reichwein and Leber on 22 June 1944 in the apartment of Dr Rudolf Schmid.
 Then Jacob and Leber, who had been together at Sachsenhausen and had formed a good trust with one another, met again, separately.
 According to historian Peter Steinbach, they knew this military resistance was an effort without a broad foundation of support and that the leaders of the SPD and KPD, as well as trade unions, had the contacts to turn it into an act of resistance with support.

 An additional meeting was planned for 4 July 1944 to discuss concrete measures.
 They were denounced by an informer, however, and when Jacob, Saefkow and Reichwein arrived at the appointed place, the Gestapo snared them all.
 Leber was arrested a few days later.
 Jacob was sentenced to death by the Volksgerichthof on 5 September 1944 and was executed on 18 September 1944, at Brandenburg-Görden Prison, along with Saefkow and Bästlein.

-Family
+Personal life

 Jacob married Katharina Hochmuth (née Emmermann), whom he had known from the Young Communist League.
 He moved in with her and her daughter, Ursel.
 Katharina was also politically active and had already been in concentration camps more than once and had served a year in prison.
 She helped Jacob gather information for his flyers, which were smuggled to Berlin by courier Charlotte Groß.

 After Jacob was forced to flee to Berlin in October 1942, it was Charlotte Groß who brought him news of the birth of his daughter, Ilse, who was born on 9 November 1942.
 Jacob saw his daughter just once, when Katharina and her children were on a trip and on the way home, secretly spent one night in Berlin.

 Jacob's wife survived the war and became involved in the Union of Persecutees of the Nazi Regime.
 Years later, she was asked if her fight against Adolf Hitler had been worth it.

 Historian and author Ursel Hochmuth (born 1931), daughter of Katharina and Franz Jacob's stepdaughter, has researched the German Resistance for decades and written several books on the subject.

-Memorials
+Legacy

 The Lichtenberg suburb of Berlin named a street named after Franz Jacob in 1975.
 There is also a street in Rostock named for Jacob.
-There is a stolperstein for Franz Jacob at Jarrestraße 21, in Hamburg, where he lived with his wife and family.
+There is a commemorative plaque for Franz Jacob at Jarrestraße 21, in Hamburg, where he lived with his wife and family.